 Insurance companies often try to avoid paying brain insurance claims because of the high cost associated with these extensive damages.
 The insurer in your case may deny the policyholder’s liability or claim your injury is not severe.
 Our attorneys can use the strength of the evidence we collect to prove the value of your damages.
 We are aggressive negotiators, and we will not back down until the insurance company offers a settlement that takes into account your future medical and household needs.

-Contact the Law Offices of Ogle, Elrod & Baril, PLLC, Today for Help With Your Brain Injury Claim.
+Contact OEB Law, PLLC, Today for Help With Your Brain Injury Claim.

-Call the Law Offices of Ogle, Elrod & Baril, PLLC, now at 865-546-1111 to talk with a brain injury attorney in Clinton about how to recover compensation for your accident.
+Call OEB Law, PLLC, now at 865-546-1111 to talk with a brain injury attorney in Clinton about how to recover compensation for your accident.

 Our law firm works on contingency.
 You do not pay us for our services unless we recover compensation in your case.

 Still Have Questions?
 Get In Touch With Us

 We will start working on your case NOW!